BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 # Bulk RNA-seq Analysis
 Pipeline for 3'-mRNA seq (Tag-Seq) analysis

+The scripts are designed to be run in a Conda environment.

 ## 00-qual_report

 This directory contains scripts to generate quality reports for raw FASTQ files.
-The scripts are designed to be run in a Conda environment and provide detailed quality control (QC) reports.
 Below is a brief summary of each script:

-### Scripts
+### Scripts Overview

 1. **concat.sh**:
    - **Purpose**: Concatenates multiple FASTQ files into a single file for each sample.